RickCogley/help.esolia.pro/PROdb/en/prodb-security-controls.md

 ## Session Timeout

-Changes to session timeout policy is a bit tricky.
+Changes to session timeout policy are tricky.
 When a PROdb user signs in, an authorization "ticket" is created.
 Most of the ticket storage logic is handled by the Microsoft .NET framework that PROdb relies on, and PROdb simply checks if the user's sign-in is still valid, or redirects to the sign-in page automatically.

 The sign-in ticket holds all the information necessary for security operations (issue date, timeout, expiration), so, any changes in policy settings are _not_ reflected in the ticket, unless it expires and is recreated, or, the user logs out and back in.